LocalGovDigital/localgovdigital.github.io/service-standard/recent-service-standard-assessments.md

 ---
-title: "Recent service standard assessments"
+layout: page
-date: "2018-08-29"
+title: Recent service standard assessments
 ---

 If you have a service standard assessment you would like shared on this page, please [get in touch](https://localgov.digital/about/contact).